-16 million people in Pakistan have no choice but to drink dirty water, and rapid urbanisation is making accessing safe water even more difficult.
+Over 21 million people in Pakistan have no choice but to drink dirty water, and rapid urbanisation is making accessing clean water even more difficult.

-people in Pakistan don't have access to safe water.
+21.6 million people in Pakistan do not have clean water.

-Over 22,000 children die every year from diarrhoea caused by unsafe water and poor sanitation in Pakistan.
+Over 19,000 children under the age of five die every year from diarrhoeal diseases caused by poor water and sanitation in Pakistan.

 Pakistan is one of the most populous countries in the world but millions of its people lack safe water or a basic toilet.
 Extreme flooding and an unstable political landscape are just some of the challenges faced.

 The geography of Pakistan varies greatly, ranging from arid deserts to remote mountainous regions.
 This makes accessing safe water extremely difficult for the poorest people.
-16 million people in Pakistan don't have access to safe water.
+21.6 million people in Pakistan don't have access to clean water.

 Vast flood plains present a high risk of flooding across much of the country